multiversx/mx-tutorial-sdk-dapp-v5/README.md

 This tutorial will guide you through the process of building a dApp from scratch with React, Tailwind, @multiversx/sdk-core and @multiversx/sdk-dapp.

-You can find the video tutorials on the [MultiversX YouTube channel](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+You can find the video tutorial on the [MultiversX YouTube channel](https://youtu.be/Ls5hhw4LffY).

 You can find the documentation for the sdk-dapp v5 in the [MultiversX sdk-dapp v5 documentation](https://github.com/multiversx/mx-sdk-dapp).